 If you have high blood pressure, following a low-sodium diet and taking medication as prescribed is critical.
 Add “meditate” to your treatment plan, too.
 Research in the Journal of Human Hypertension in 2019 found that patients with high blood pressure who took part in an 8-week mindfulness training program were able to lower both their levels of systolic and diastolic blood pressure levels.
-If you want to try adding meditation to your routine for this potential benefit, opt for one of these 10 ways to sneak meditation into your everyday life.
+If you want to try adding meditation to your routine for this potential benefit, follow these meditation tips to sneak it into your everyday life.

 It might make you smarter

 Stay sharp for life: A 2018 study in Scientific Reports found that just 40 minutes of meditation (specifically “mindful breath awareness meditation) helped improve cognitive performance by improving attention networks in the brain.
 These benefits may keep your brain young, too, possibly because meditation reduces stress.
 “It seems that individuals with chronically elevated stress are more likely to develop mild cognitive impairment as they age, which could greatly impact quality of life,” says Kalea Wattles, ND, a functional medicine physician with Vida Integrated Health in Bellvue, WA.
 “Studies are showing changes to the actual structure of the brain induced by meditation, as well as enhanced brain function associated with stress reduction,” she adds.
 (Find out how long you should meditate in order to get the benefits.)

 Meditating could decrease risk of depression

 A meditative practice can give you a mood lift.
 “Meditation, particularly mindfulness-based practices, can be helpful for anxiety and depression,” says Wattles.
 “In fact, the practice has been shown to be comparable to pharmaceutical antidepressants in the treatment of mild depression in the primary care setting,” she says.
-Need something quick and easy to boost your mood?
-Here are 10 ideas.
+Check out these quick and easy ways to boost your mood.